 The Okapi Wildlife Reserve is one of the best birding spots in the Democratic Republic of Congo.
 The reserve is home to 370 recorded species.
 The prominent species are the vultures and herons.

-Guided Nature walks can be arranged to some of the best locations within the forest.
-Okapi Wildlife Reserve like many national parks of the Democratic Republic of Congo is still blessed with virgin wilderness that has not been discovered or visited by many.
+Arrangements can be made for guided nature walks to explore some of the pristine locations within the Okapi Wildlife Reserve.
+Similar to numerous national parks in the Democratic Republic of Congo, this reserve boasts untouched wilderness that remains undiscovered and unexplored by most.
 The remoteness and poor road networks has helped keep some of the reserves and national parks in Congo isolated and hence well preserved.
 While at the Okapi Wildlife Reserve, you can climb to the top of Mount Mbeya or visit the beautiful rivers of Nepoko.
 The Ituri forest has some of the most beautiful waterfalls you will ever see.

 Visiting the remote parts of Congo and the Okapi Wildlife Reserve in particular is for those who are very adventurous and wish to experience something out of the ordinary.
 Something truly unique that they can tell those friends of yours who are more comfortable with the more known African safari destinations.
 Camping in the Okapi Wildlife Reserve will give you that rare filling of being out in true African wilderness.
 The best camping sites are at the shores of river Epulu.

-The Okapi Wildlife Reserve is technically opened for visitors throughout the year but the dry seasons between June and August is perfect for visiting.
-Caution must be exercised before visiting the park and you need an update of the security situation from the Okapi Conservation Project or your tour company before traveling to the Okapi Wildlife Reserve
+The Okapi Wildlife Reserve is technically open to visitors year-round, but the ideal time for a visit is during the dry seasons between June and August.
+It’s crucial to exercise caution before planning a trip and to obtain an update on the security situation from the Okapi Conservation Project or your tour company prior to traveling to the reserve.

-As already seen before, the Okapi Wildlife Reserve is found in the north-eastern border of the DR Congo, close to the border between Uganda and Congo.
+As mentioned earlier, the Okapi Wildlife Reserve is situated in the northeastern border of the Democratic Republic of Congo, near the border between Uganda and Congo.
 The closest town to the reserve is Isiro.
 If you are visiting the Centre, you need to leave from Isiro (nearest town), Kisangani or Beni and stop at the town of Epulu.
 If you are leaving from Beni or Kisangani by road, you need to reserve a full day of traveling and another for returning.
 You will need a good four-wheel drive which is in good mechanical condition (with spare tires) especially during the rainy season.